aricooperdavis/grav-plugin-ip-blacklist/README.md

 ## FAQs
 __Q: Does IP blacklisting work if my site uses Cloudflare?__

-A: Yes, when Cloudflare passes on a request to your server it passes the IP on to your server in the request headers.
-If these headers are present we check them against the blacklist rather than the apparent IP of the request (which would be Cloudflare's own servers).
+A: Yes, when Cloudflare passes on a request to your server it adds the originating IP to the request headers.
+If these headers are present we check use these to check against the blacklist rather than the apparent IP of the request (which would be Cloudflare's own servers).

 Note that Cloudflare may choose to serve a cached copy of your website to a blacklisted IP, and this cannot be prevented, but it will have no negative impact on your server.